awesomephant/united-generations-website/news/together-as-one-is-inaugurated-in-london.md

 title: Together as One inaugurates on Lansdowne Road, Notting Hill
 date: 2021-02-24T19:39:49.985Z
 featured_image:
-  image: /assets/uploads/dscf0037.jpg
+  image: ""
-  alt: Together as One colorful mural on Lansdowne Road
+  alt: ""
-introduction: >
+introduction: >-
   Together as One officially opened to the public on 7 Lansdowne Road in Notting Hill.
 The piece of art is part of “Love Kensington + Chelsea”, a public art initiative in collaboration with Royal College of Art, London Projects, and Studio Indigo.

+  Together as One colorful mural on Lansdowne Road
 ---
 The new and old generations of the neighbourhood can now enjoy the artwork directed by Adalberto Lonardi.
 The mural depicts three stories of Notting Hill through time.